Newbeeer/diffusion_restart_sampling/README.md

 TODO: merge into the diffuser repo.

-Since we adopt the [huggingface/diffuser](https://github.com/huggingface/diffusers/tree/main) repo, we keep all their structure and files.
-But we only apply Restart sampler in the `/diffuser/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py` files.
-More exact pointer is ``
+💡  Since we adopt the [huggingface/diffuser](https://github.com/huggingface/diffusers/tree/main) repo, we keep all their structure and files.
+But we only apply Restart sampler in the `/diffuser/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py` files. **More exact pointer is [Restart code block](https://github.com/Newbeeer/diffusion_restart_sampling/blob/b1e0022406e619cafb118a69b70a90484fb84c94/diffuser/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py#L676-L817)** in Stable diffusion.

 **The working directory for standard benchmarks is under `./diffuser`**